 I first learned about the kirkyard when my kids were young and we were learning some Scottish history.
 We ended up reading a story about the dog and that was it, we were enchanted and had to visit!

 It’s one of my favourite places to visiting Edinburgh now and I almost always pop in when I’m nearby.

-If you’re staying in Edinburgh and fancy a bit of solitude away from the crowds, pipers and street performers then I have the perfect idea for you – a visit to Greyfriars Kirkyard.
-It’s a perfect half day activity or something to do if you have just a short period of time in the city.
+So if you’re staying in the city, or planning a break, and fancy a bit of solitude away from the crowds, pipers and street performers then I have the perfect idea for you – a visit to Greyfriars Kirkyard.
+It’s a perfect half day activity or something quirky to do if you have just a short period of time in the city.

-Greyfriars Kirkyard is located in the old town, not too far away from the Royal Mile but honestly you wouldn’t really know it since it’s so peaceful.
-You’ll get a really stunning view of the castle too from there!
+Greyfriars Kirkyard is located in the Old Town, just a short walk away from the Royal Mile but honestly you wouldn’t really know it since it’s so peaceful there.
+And for a little bonus you’ll get a really stunning view of Edinburgh castle from there as well!

 Just so you know, kirk is an old Scottish word for church so a kirkyard is a churchyard!

 Pin for later!